Skip to content

 The three are now encouraging companies in these sectors to share examples of good DEI practice, so that early career diverse project professionals can benefit from greater support in their profession.

-Dr Christina Scott-Young, Dr Jessica Borg, and Dr Naomi Borg said: “Our research was exploratory.
+Dr Christina Scott-Young (pictured, left), Dr Jessica Borg (pictured, right), and Dr Naomi Borg (pictured, below right) said: "Our research was exploratory.
 Since we found no previous research on racially diverse early-career project professionals in the UK or Australia, our study aimed to map, for the first time, their perspectives and lived experiences in the two predominant sectors that employ project professionals: the construction and business industries.
 As so little research has been done in this area, our research constitutes an important first step in highlighting the experiences of racially diverse project management professionals.”

 ‘Concerning levels of discrimination’